ojread/git-workflow/README.md

 	1. `git checkout develop` - Switch to the branch that you want to base your work on, usually develop.
 	1. `git pull` - Make sure you have the latest version.
-	1. `git checkout -b contact-form` - Create a branch to work on the new feature and switch to it.
+	1. `git checkout -b contact-form` - Create a branch for the new feature and switch to it.

 1. **Develop the feature**

-	1. Work on the feature in the project directory until you want to save your progress.
+	1. Work on the files in the project directory until you want to save your progress.
 	1. `git status` - Check you are still on the correct branch and see a summary of the changes you have made.
 	1. `git commit -am  "Added email contact form"` - Save all of your work as a new version with a description of the changes.
 	1. Repeat until the feature is complete and fully tested.